cyanChill/RepoSift/README.md

 If we want to make any changes to the schema defined in the repository, you can validate the SQL commands needed to update the schema by running `pnpm db:generate`.
 This provides us with the SQL queries that reflect the changes made to the database.

-- This runs `npx drizzle-kit generate:mysql`.
+- This runs `npx drizzle-kit generate:pg`.
 - We rerun this command whenever we make changes to our schema.
 - This will be generated in a `/migrations-folder` in the root directory of our application (**this folder shouldn't exist the first time we run this command**).